pfunks/TCTest/test_faq.md

 - At 27 minutes, 10% goes to the author and 90% to the curator.
 - If a post is upvoted 30 min after posting, 100% of the curation award goes to the curator.

+## Can I get curation rewards for voting up comments?

+Yes.
+You can earn curation rewards from upvoting both posts and comments!

 ## What is the formula used to calculate curation rewards?

 # Plagiarism, Spam, and Abuse